Andrettin/Wyrmsun/readme.txt

 - Skutans and Schutzes now correctly have mana.
 - Fixed issue which caused some Gnomish factions to not be able to train Recruits.
 - Animal idle sounds are now played less frequently.
+- The owner of goblin Thieves is now hidden (they appear as if they were neutral to other players).

 -----------------------------------------------------------------------
 - 2.4.2